tjmahr/dissertation/00-text-of-acknowledgements.md

 <p>I am grateful for the financial support from the NIH grants that
-supported me as a trainee or as a research assistant: NICHD Grant 2-T32-HD049899 to Maryellen MacDonald, NIDCD Grant R01 DC012513 to Susan Ellis Weismer, Jan Edwards, and Jenny R. Saffran, and NIDCD T32 DC05359-10 to Susan Ellis Weismer.
-Thanks to departmental administrators who kept the machine running: Maureen Garity, Amanda Talbert, Choutae Yang.</p>
+supported me as a trainee or as a research assistant: NICHD Grant 2-T32-HD049899 to Maryellen MacDonald, NIDCD R01 DC012513 to Susan Ellis Weismer, Jan Edwards, and Jenny R. Saffran, and NIDCD T32 DC05359-10 to Susan Ellis Weismer.
+The data for this project were collected as part of the Learning to Talk project which was funded by NIDCD R01 DC002932 to Jan Edwards, Mary E. Beckman, and Benjamin Munson.
+Thanks to departmental administrators who kept the machine running:
+Maureen Garity, Amanda Talbert, Choutae Yang.</p>

 <p>I spend all day working in R and RStudio.
 I want to thank Hadley Wickham
 for fixing the language and for working in open source so that I could learn